-United Nations Secretary-General Ban Ki-moon announced on 5 November 2013 the appointment of Michael Møller of Denmark as Director-General, a.i., United Nations Office at Geneva.
-Mr. Møller replaced Kassym-Jomart Tokayev.
-The Secretary-General expressed his gratitude to Mr. Tokayev for his outstanding contribution and commitment in spearheading the Organization’s work.
+United Nations Secretary-General Ban Ki-moon announced on 30 June 2015 the appointment of Michael Møller of Denmark as Director-General of the United Nations Office at Geneva.

-Mr. Møller brings to the position a wealth of experience, having served for more than 30 years as an international civil servant in the United Nations.
-Most recently he was Executive Director of the Kofi Annan Foundation from 2008 to 2011.
-Prior to this, he served as the Secretary-General’s Special Representative for Cyprus (2006-2008) and Director for Political, Peacekeeping and Humanitarian Affairs in the Office of the Secretary-General (2001-2006), also serving concurrently as Deputy Chief of Staff for the last two years of that period.
-Between 1997 and 2001 he was the Head of the Office of the Under-Secretary-General for Political Affairs at UN headquarters in New York.
-He served in different capacities in Iran, Mexico, Haiti and Geneva, where he started his career in 1979 with the United Nations High Commissioner for Refugees.
+He also served as the Secretary-General’s Special Representative for Cyprus (2006-2008) and Director for Political, Peacekeeping and Humanitarian Affairs in the Office of the Secretary-General (2001-2006), while serving concurrently as Deputy Chief of Staff for the last two years of that period.
+Between 1997 and 2001 he was the Head of the Office of the Under-Secretary-General for Political Affairs at United Nations headquarters in New York.

 Born in 1952 in Copenhagen, Mr. Møller completed a Master’s course in International Relations at Johns Hopkins University and a Bachelor’s degree in International Relations from the University of Sussex, United Kingdom.

 The Director-General is responsible for all activities of the United Nations Office at Geneva (UNOG).
 He is appointed by and accountable to the Secretary-General.
 As the Secretary-General’s representative, the Director-General undertakes special political assignments and representation as requested by the